SB 258 (Lara) would require cleaning product manufacturers to list their products’ ingredients on product labels and online.

 AAP-CA Position: SUPPORT

-The American Academy of Pediatrics, California (AAP-CA), representing the 5,000 board-certified pediatrician members of all four California AAP regional chapters statewide, strongly supports your proposed legislation SB 258 (Lara).
+The American Academy of Pediatrics, California (AAP-CA), representing the 5,000 board-certified pediatrician members of all four California AAP regional chapters statewide, strongly supports proposed legislation SB 258 (Lara).
 This bill would require that cleaning product manufacturers list their ingredients on product labels and online.

 Many cleaning products include ingredients that are known or suspected to be unsafe, especially in large quantities or with repeated exposure.
 Parents must take special cautions when introducing toxic substances into the home: children are especially susceptible to the effects of toxic chemicals, and young children are also prone to accidentally ingest cleaning products mistaken for food or candy.
 Moreover, many children suffer from allergies or sensibilities to certain substances that are commonly used in cleaning products.
 However, it is very difficult for parents to shield their children from exposure to these substances when manufacturers routinely do not disclose the ingredients in their products.
 Low-income families and children are disproportionately affected: whereas many who would prefer to avoid certain chemicals can afford to shop around or choose products that voluntarily list their ingredients, this is often not possible on a tight budget.

-SB 258 (Lara) would ensure that California families know what they are bringing into their home by requiring that cleaning product manufacturers list all ingredients both on their product labels and online.
+SB 258 (Lara) would ensure that California families know what they are bringing into their home by requiring that cleaning product manufacturers list potentially hazardous ingredients both on their product labels and online.
 This would help protect California children from the effects of toxic chemicals, and would also be especially beneficial to those California children who suffer from allergies, sensibilities, and other medical issues that require special care.

 Yasuko Fukuda, M.D., Fellow of the American Academy of Pediatrics